The F.C. Gundlach Collection

-Collecting is a creative act, a method of self-awareness and a possibility to participate in the passions of another.
+Collecting is a creative act, a method of self-awareness and a possibility to participate in the passions of others.

 A collector selects subjectively without regard to proportion or obligation towards the public.
-Selection criterion is not only an intellectual approach to a particular art, but most of all an emotional: The joy to live with this piece of art.
+Selection criteria can be not only the intellectual approach to a particular era or theme, but more importantly an emotional approach: The joy to live with a certain, special work of art.
 However a collection without a concept is just an accumulation.
-Focused on one style, topic or object it’s a personal résumé, a critical and affirmative commentary on tendencies in contemporary art at the same time.
+Focused on one style, one topic or subject collecting can become a personal resumé and a critical or affirmative commentary on tendencies in contemporary art.

-In the course of time and under the impression of personal and social changes a collection changes like a living organism.
-Today the main emphasis of my collection lies thematically in pictures depicting people in their temporality and fragility.’
+In the course of time and under the impression of personal and social changes a collection evolves like a living organism.
+Today the main emphasis of my collection lies in pictures depicting people in their temporality and fragility.’

 Over many decades F.C.
-Gundlach, one of the most important fashion photographers of West Germany, collected photography and gathered one of the most significant private photography collections.
+Gundlach, one of the most important fashion photographers of West Germany, collected photography and created one of the most significant private photography collections.

-With the opening of the ‘House of Photography’ in the southern Deichtorhalle in Hamburg, the core of the collection to the ‘Image of Man in Photography’ as a permanent loan an substantial basis for the exhibition program to the City of Hamburg.
+With the opening of the ‘House of Photography’ in the Deichtorhallen in Hamburg, F.C.
+Gundlach gave the central collection concentrating on the ‘Image of Man in Photography’ as a permanent loan an substantial basis for the exhibition program to the City of Hamburg.